Microsoft Surface Duo devices show cracks around its USB-C port

 The real reason behind these cracks may be that the plastic surrounding the USB-C port is thin.
 Each half of the device measures only 4.8mm, and the USB-C port alone is 2,6mm thick, so you do the math.
 The plastic on the sides of the USB-C port is extremely thin, and obviously not very durable.
 However, this issue doesn’t seem to affect how the Surface Duo charges, and it doesn’t cause the charging cable to wiggle when connected, so it may just end up being a cosmetic issue that users may not want to find in their $1,400 phones.

-Via MS Power User
+Source MS Power User